WATCH: Delaware County Gives Virus Update as Pa. Sets New High Death Toll

-Pennsylvania smashed its single-day high for reported coronavirus-related deaths on Tuesday as the number of deaths in the state rose to 244 -- including state reports and higher numbers released by Philadelphia.
+Pennsylvania smashed its single-day high for reported coronavirus-related deaths Tuesday, with a total of 249 deaths and almost 15,000 cases reported by state and county officials.

-Every county in the state now has an infected resident, state health officials said.
+Meanwhile, the Pennsylvania Department of Health confirmed Tuesday that every county now has an infected resident.

-The state and county governments have now reported at least 14,590 diagnoses of COVID-19 disease in Pennsylvania.
+Levine maintained Tuesday that the best way for people to protect themselves, their family and their community is to stay home.

 Though trout season is open, anglers and boaters must abide by social distancing guidelines provided by the U.S. Centers for Disease Control and Gov. Tom Wolf, the Fish and Boat Commission said.